-A mechanism has been designed and adopted to enable stakeholders to report behaviors which The company is obligated to contribute 2.5% are considered suspicious, illegal, unethical or of its annual profits to the Corporate Social and Sports Activities Fund, as required by the harmful to the company, while the confidentiality State of Qatar governmental law.
-And Al Meera's of the information received has been ensured. contribution an amount of 4,618,112 million and whistleblowers are protected.
-This process Qatari Riyals representing 2.5% of Al Meera's was also supervised by the Audit and Risk profits of the year 2021.
-Committee, which is responsible for receiving violation reports.
+A mechanism has been designed and adopted to enable stakeholders to report behaviors which are considered suspicious, illegal, unethical or harmful to the company, while the confidentiality of the information received has been ensured. and whistleblowers are protected.
+This process was also supervised by the Audit and Risk Committee, which is responsible for receiving violation reports.